Dr. Lynch serves as Senior Medical Director of Ambulatory Services for the hospital and holds the

 Clinic as well as numerous community locations in the Kansas City

 area.
-As Vice Chair and the medical representative for the
+As Associate Chair and the medical representative for the

 Department of Pediatrics, he provides oversight and input into